 5. Bundutec Odyssey

 Interested in a semi-custom, flatbed camper with more interior space and storage?
 Well, Rory Willet at Bundutec builds perhaps the coolest looking flatbed pop-up campers in the industry.
 Featuring a side-entry and a 12-inch, 45 degree rear kick back, the Odyssey is a brand new design built originally for the Australian market.
 The 6-foot 9-inch floorplan features a compressor refrigerator in front, a north-south queen-size bed with lift up under-bed storage, a face-to-face dinette in the rear, a kitchenette on the driver’s side, and a Thetford cassette toilet on the passenger side.
 Standard features of this rugged, wood-framed camper include a 27-gallon fresh water tank, an exterior shower, an exterior slide-out storage tray in the rear, a Dometic 3-cubic foot compressor refrigerator, a stainless steel sink, and window and door screens fine enough to keep out annoying “no-see-ums.”
 Bundutec offers a host of options, including a Zamp 320 watt solar power system, a dual battery box, and the Truma Combi, the revolutionary water heater furnace that not only saves on weight and space, but is also whisper quiet when in operation.
-Without a doubt, one of the top 6 flatbed campers for overlanding.
+Without a doubt, one of the top 6 flatbed truck campers for overlanding and for off-road exploration.
 The BundutecUSA Odyssey lists for an amazing $24,680, a real bargain when you consider all that you get for the money.